andy88566y/andy88566y.github.io/_posts/2018-01-04-Ruby-map-if-next.md

 ---
-title: Ruby: map with if next
+title: Ruby map with if next
 categories: Ruby map if next
 ---